sanjeevkumar761/one_touch_sap_deployment_on_azure/souvenir-sap-azure-apps/deploytoazure.md

-# Deploy Souvenir Apps for SAP on Azure
+# Souvenir App Station: Deploy Souvenir Apps for SAP on Azure
 *You agree to the dislaimer mentioned at the bottom of this page, when you proceed further with the details and steps given below.*

 This creates infrastructure on Microsoft Azure and installs SAP HANA, ASCS and CI instances for S4HANA1909.